10'000 Hours/Getty Images

 • No rewards

-Who should apply: The OpenSky Secured Visa credit card is a great card for those with bad to fair credit.
+Who should apply: The OpenSky Secured Visa Credit Card is a great card for those with bad to fair credit.
 You can keep fees low and qualify for it without a credit check.

-Credit One Bank Platinum Visa for Rebuilding Credit
+Credit One Bank Platinum Visa for Rebuilding Credit: Best unsecured card option

 Why we picked it: When you have bad credit, particularly with a bankruptcy on your credit report, it can be difficult to get an unsecured card.
 Those you can qualify for will usually carry a ton of fees and offer little in the way of rewards.
 But if you’re determined to avoid putting down a deposit, the Credit One Bank® Platinum Visa® for Rebuilding Credit* is a decent post-bankruptcy option.

-To start, the card offers 1% cash back rewards on eligible purchases of gas, groceries, and mobile phone, internet, cable and satellite TV services.
+To start, the card offers 1 percent cash back rewards on eligible purchases of gas, groceries, and mobile phone, internet, cable and satellite TV services.
 While this rate is not impressive compared to that of dedicated cash back cards, earning rewards in such practical categories should help you offset the card’s annual fee ($75 for the first year, then $99 annually) at least a bit.

 Pros